 A graphical overview of the ORSA process is provided below.
-The process is iterative and subject to on-going monitoring to ensure the ORSA responds to major changes impacting the business.
+The process is based on the following key working assumptions:

-- The business strategy for Aegon Spaarkas is set.
-The financial strategy for Aegon Spaarkas must be set to support the business strategy; - The business plan combines the business and financial strategy to calculate key results; - 3.
-The risk & capital assessment must include the identification, measurement, management and monitoring of risk.
+- The process is iterative and subject to on-going monitoring to ensure the ORSA responds to major changes impacting the - The business strategy for Aegon Spaarkas is set. - The financial strategy for Aegon Spaarkas must be set to support the business strategy.
+The business plan combines the business and financial strategy to calculate key results. - The risk & capital assessment must include the identification, measurement, management and monitoring of risk.
 The capital needs of the business must be considered taking account of the proposed strategy and the acceptable level of the associated risks in pursuit of that strategy.
-The assessment must take into account both the present and the future.
-Aegon Spaarkas' Partial Internal Model and Economic Framework are key tools used in the measurement and quantification of risk.
-The output from the business strategy, financial strategy, business plan and the risk and capital assessments (together the Budget MTP) must be used in the decision making process; - "Use" applies across a spectrum of areas including Asset & Liability Modelling, product development and pricing.
+The assessment must take into account both the present and the future. - Aegon's Partial Internal Model (PIM) and Economic Framework (EF) are key tools used in the measurement and quantification of risk. - The output from the business strategy, financial strategy, business plan and the risk and capital assessments (together the Budget/MTP) must be used in the decision making process. - "Use" applies across a spectrum of areas including Asset & Liability Modelling, product development and pricing, business strategy, risk management and performance management.

-All of the above is evidenced and documented in Aegon Levensverzekering's annual ORSA report in which the results of Aegon Spaarkas are incorporated.
+All of the above is evidenced and documented in Aegon Spaarkas' annual ORSA report.